Our Guide to Military Scholarships for Veterans, Dependents, and Spouses

 Fellowships and Grants for Military Dependents

 In some cases, military dependents can also qualify for grants.
-Here are some grants for military spouses and children that are worth exploring:
+Here are some grants for military families with spouses and children that are worth exploring:

 Other Scholarship Options

 Veterans, active-duty military, and their families aren’t limited to the scholarships above.
-In fact, there are tons more available.
+In fact, there are tons of financial aid programs available, including a broad variety of scholarships.

-For example, there are scholarships for STEM students, scholarships for women, scholarships for minorities, and many awards that are open to almost anyone who is heading to or already in college.
+For example, there are scholarships for STEM studentsscholarships for women, scholarships for minorities, and many awards open to almost anyone heading to or already in college.

-If you want to discover how to find more scholarships or other awards and opportunities that can help your student graduate debt-free, then join our free webinar!
+If you want to discover how to find more scholarships or other awards and opportunities to help your student graduate debt-free, join our free webinar!
 You’ll learn a bunch about the scholarship process, including how to find scholarships, organize documentation, fill out applications, write winning essays, and more.
 Take a trip to https://thescholarshipsystem.com/freewebinar to find out when the next training session is available.